Best Home Security Cameras

 Talk to Your Neighbor

 You might be rolling your eyes right now, but hear us out.
 Most people don’t want to be jerks, and your neighbor might not realize how uncomfortable their cameras are making you.
-Collect yourself and knock on their door.
+Take a deep breath, prepare your talking points, and approach them during a reasonable hour.

 Some advice, though: Don’t approach the situation with hostility.
 Instead, go on a fact-finding mission.
 Ask them why they’ve installed the cameras, and if they realize they’re pointed at your property.
 Let them know the situation is making you a little uneasy, and tell them you want to come to a compromise that makes everyone happy.
 If your neighbor is a reasonable person, this might be all you need to do.